Blood sugar issues plague the U.S. at epidemic rates, and blood sugar dysregulation causes some pretty crazy emotions.

 When blood sugar levels fall too low, the adrenal glands are signaled to release adrenalin.
 Adrenalin helps kick the body into gear to convert stored fat and protein into quick energy.

-Using adrenaline to regulate blood sugar is extremely taxing on the body not to mention on our poor already
+Using adrenaline to regulate blood sugar is extremely taxing on the body not to mention on our poor already exhausted adrenal glands.

 The overall concept is pretty simple, but our modern nutrient-poor diet over the last few generations has caused drastic changes to the process.